eduardoh27/LS-FUNNY/dataset/dataset.md

 2. **Wait for approval**:

    * After your request is received, you will be granted access to the dataset.
-You will receive a confirmation email with further instructions.

 3. **Access the dataset**:

    * Once your request has been approved, you can access the dataset by clicking on the following link: